nerdfiles/reacting/src/interface.norms/WebListing/readme.md

-us (and at times without us). forms beget forms and here and there we play participants to this activity, so much so that we describe ourselves up to it and about it: "editing" and "creating" forms anywhere being-there with them, expecting them to "validate" and the like.
+us (and at times without us). forms beget forms and here and there we play participants to this activity, so much so that we describe ourselves up to it and about it: "editing" and "creating" forms anywhere being-there with them, expecting them to "validate" and the like. we might append that we are "creating (the) form (of) X" when relating what we are performing when submitting `curl` requests to api servers. talking in such a way should be common, but yet can get lost if api servers are thought only to speak with "vanity" and "pretty" urls. `GET /api/noun/noun/` is common marketing buzz norm which belies the capabilities people should expect from apis. this is but one justification for the tag "#apisyoumighthate".

 #### mental structure (objectification, object-orientation; creations and formations)